Gilchrist Construction Company Builds a Safer, More Stable, Higher-Quality Workforce with ACT Workforce Solutions

 The Orchard Foundation

 Approximately 500 adults in the 10 parishes are actively involved in developing their skills using ACT Career Ready 101, and about 250 have earned a certificate.
 The Cenla Work Ready Network has also begun offering the Talent assessment for soft skills.
-Of the 250 certificates awarded to adults, 135 are the ACT NCRC Plus.
-This designation goes beyond certifying cognitive skills and provides information on the individual’s work discipline, teamwork, customer service orientation, and managerial potential.
+The addition of this assessment goes beyond certifying cognitive skills and provides information on the individual’s work discipline, teamwork, customer service orientation, and managerial potential.

 Thanks to funding from The Rapides Foundation and The Orchard Foundation, employers like GCC can send applicants to be tested at no cost to the individual or the hiring company.
 This funding allows each adult participant to take each of the four tests once for free; high school students can take each assessment twice at no charge.